Skip to main content

 Embrace Your Journey with Heart and Purpose

 At Covenant, we provide collaborative college advising from 9th to 12th grade.
 Our program focuses on personal growth, spiritual development, and academic achievement.
-We partner with parents to support and guide each student and use tools like Scoir to aid in college planning.
+We partner with parents to support and guide each student and use tools like SCOIR to aid in college planning.
 Our goal is to empower students to discover their unique gifts and interests, prepare for standardized tests, and navigate the college application process with confidence.

 1